 SHOES’ SUCCESS

-Launched in 2016 with a capsule line of six pairs, SUN68’s sneakers collection has its sales figures for S/S 20, reporting 200,000 items sold and a turnover of 7 million.
+Launched in 2016 with a capsule line of six pairs, SUN68’s sneakers collection has increased its sales figures for S/S 20, reporting 200,000 items sold and a turnover of more than 7 million EUR.
 It reflects the brand’s DNA: lively, bold colors that create a strong and recognizable visual identity, a wide and versatile offer of models, a competitive price-quality ratio and unbeatable attention to detail.
 Furthermore, the brand has developed custom shapes, colors and materials for its women’s line, allowing the styles to embrace the sporty aesthetic without losing their feminine appeal.

 www.sun68.com